Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

 ## Method 2: Using your OEM's website
 ::: tip Note
-Using a laptop, or a pre-built desktop?
-You should probably download drivers from your OEM's website instead.
-See [Method 3](#method-3-download-using-the-oem-s-website).
+"OEM" here refers to the manufacturer of an entire device, like a laptop or pre-built desktop.
+If you are using a custom-built computer, you should follow [Method 3](#method-3-using-your-manufacturer-s-website) instead.
 :::
 It is highly recommended to download or update your drivers through your manufacturer's website, as that will guarantee proper functionality, provided you've installed the correct drivers.
 This is especially a good idea for your Graphics Card (GPU) Drivers.